keystonejs/keystone-classic/test/e2e/README.md

 from keystone's root directory:

     Pre-requisites:
+        - Make sure that you have Firefox installed as this is the default browser used.
         - Make sure that you have a local mongo instance running.
         - Make sure that port 3000 is available; if not please tell the e2e server what port it should bind to.
 For example, to use port 9999 do the following (in a bash shell):